whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 By linking features through the `supersedes` and `superseded_by` values, it allows a downstream consumers of Who's On First data to link together the history of any given feature at any given time and to understand which features are no longer valid (and which features _are_ valid).

-Who's on First is not in the business of removing features from history, but rather looks to take a snapshot in time and preserve features based on what _was_ and what _is_.
+Who's On First is not in the business of removing features from history, but rather looks to take a snapshot in time and preserve features based on what _was_ and what _is_.

 Below, the life cycle and tracking rules are outlined to help you understand what changes require a new `wof:id` and what changes allow the `wof:id` to be kept as-is.